The Short Answer

 Ready to Book Your Ride?

-Chicago's premier luxury transportation, available 24/7.
+Chicago luxury transportation — flat-rate, available 24/7.
 Flat-rate pricing, no surge.